WillPower3309/swayblur/README.md

 | `-c`, `--config-path` | oguri config path (default: $XDG\_CONFIG\_HOME/oguri/config) |
 | `-v`, `--verbose`     | prints additional information                                |
 | `-h`, `--help`        | show the help message and exit                               |

-**In order for the script to run as expected, your sway config should not set any wallpaper.
-Remove the `output * bg PATH` line.**

 ## Configuration
 Since swayblur requires `oguri`, it reads its config file: `~/.config/oguri/config`.
 I personally use the below config, it's about as minimal as you can get: